 5 Gorgeous Cabins in Pennsylvania That You Can Book for a Skiing Getaway

-They’re ideal spaces off the beaten path to get away from it all for a weekend.
+They’re ideal spaces off the beaten path to get away for a weekend.

 Where To Ski: Jack Frost, home to 20 trails of packed powder (including two terrain parks) that range in difficulty.

 From the outside, this renovated bunkhouse on a 52-acre organic farm outside Seven Springs looks charming albeit rustic.
 Once you step inside, you’ll be shocked at how modern the one-bedroom cabin is.
-The full kitchen and refurbished bathroom mean that you don’t have to rough it to disconnect from the real world. $80 a night on average.
+The full kitchen and refurbished bathroom mean that you don’t have to rough it to disconnect from the real world. $105 per night on average.

-Also located on fully operational farmland, this luxe, four-bedroom property is comfortable for families — and stunning to boot.
-We recommend watching the snow fall from the wraparound front porch and ending the day around the fire pit. $421 per night.
+Also located on fully operational farmland, this luxe, four-bedroom property is comfortable for families (sleeps nine!) — and stunning to boot.
+We recommend watching the snow fall from the wraparound front porch and ending the day around the fire pit. $415 per night on average.

 Where To Ski: Blue Mountain Resort is just five miles from this Palmerton house.
-Known for having one of PA’s largest vertical drops, it promises 39 trails, 16 lifts, and a snow tubing hill.
+Known for having one of PA’s largest vertical drops, it has 40 trails, 16 lifts, and a hill for snow tubing.

 Where To Ski: Big Boulder, a short five-minute drive from the chalet.
-The 15-trail mountain boasts picturesque views and snowy trails you can enjoy.
+The 15-trail mountain promises picturesque views and snowy trails you can enjoy.

-With 2,500 square feet, a washer and dryer, a hot tub, AND a pool table, this Pocono Pines property is a true luxury retreat.
-If you ever decide to leave, (who would want to?!), head 0.3 miles to Lake Naomi for breathtaking views and two hiking trails or pick up takeout burgers and brews from Barley Creek Brewing Company right down the road. $511 per night on average.
+With 2,530 square feet, a washer and dryer, a hot tub, AND a pool table, this Pocono Pines property is a true luxury retreat.
+With seven beds across five bedrooms, this property is best for folks looking to get away with their family members or friends (and will help mitigate the worth-it splurge).
+While there, pick up take-out burgers and brews from Barley Creek Brewing Company right down the road. $805 per night on average.

-Where To Ski: Camelback Mountain, which has an expanded terrain park this season, including new features and 15 additional acres for beginners.
+Where To Ski: Camelback Mountain, which is home to 39 trails and 15 lifts.
 For all you skiing haters, there’s a huge snow tubing park.